Tested & Reviewed: The Best Coffee Storage Containers In 2025 & How To Choose

 Fellow makes specialty coffee products that look beautiful and have great functionality, and the Fellow Atmos Vacuum Canister is no exception.
 You are paying a bit more than the basics, but in my experience, it has always been worth it.
 If you have invested in coffee equipment and fancy beans, why not spend a bit more to keep those beans as fresh as possible?

-Prepara Evak Fresh Saver Coffee Container, 1.8 Quart, Clear
+Prepara Evak Fresh Saver, Large-Short Airless Canister with Black handle, 1.8 Quart, Clear

 The Prepara Evak Fresh Saver has a simple design that makes removing air much easier than other models.
 And while you can spend slightly more for their larger containers, this 1.8-quart size should comfortably fit your coffee, even in its bag.
 Prepara makes many styles of food storage and kitchen tools, so this product need not be restricted to coffee storage.